Chess variant: Shuffled chess and Chess960

 American chess grandmaster Bobby Fischer was known for popularizing Chess960, also called Fischerandom.
 Chess960 randomizes the starting position of the pieces on the back ranks according to specific rules (creating 960 possible combinations).
 This randomized setup eliminates the possibility of preparing memorized opening repertoires, making players rely on pure analytical skill and creativity.

 A similar kind of shuffled or randomized chess was first proposed by Dutch chess enthusiast van Zuylen van Nijevelt (1743–1826) in his La Supériorité aux Échecs (1792), as a way to prevent the memorization of repetitive opening theory.
 Bobby Fischer modified shuffle chess further with new rules and promoted it as a way to bring new life to chess.
 He once said in an interview that he wanted to keep the classic feel of the old game while also "making a change so the starting positions are mixed, so it's not degenerated down to memorization and prearrangement like it is today."
 The idea was further promoted by different figures such as H. Mountcastle who promoted a tournament of randomized chess at London's Patent Office Chess Club in 1911.

-In 2008, FIDE added Chess960 to an appendix of the Laws of Chess, making it the only chess variant to be officially adopted by the international Chess organization.
+In 2008, FIDE added Chess960 to an appendix of the Laws of Chess, making it the only chess variant it has officially adopted.
 (Note: In 2008 FIDE added Chess960 rules to an appendix of the Handbook.
 This section is now classified under "Guidelines", indicating that the rules presented do not have the weight of FIDE law.)
 The first world championship officially sanctioned by FIDE, the FIDE World Fischer Random Chess Championship 2019, brought additional prominence to Chess960.

-Contemporary chess960 is the most widespread chess variant at the professional level, with various championships like the World Chess960 Championship and the Freestyle Chess G.O.A.T.
+Contemporary Chess960 is the most widespread chess variant at the professional level, with various championships like the World Chess960 Championship and the Freestyle Chess G.O.A.T.
 Challenge played by many top grandmasters like Magnus Carlsen and Hikaru Nakamura.